wqking/gincu/readme.md

  * ECS based scene graph (ComponentLocalTransform).
  * Tween animation using the tween module in my cpgf library.
  * Memory pool and cached entities and components.
 So CPU cache optimization is considered.
+ * Underlying rendering engine agnostic.
+We can replace SFML with any other engine or even 3D engine simply and easily.

 ## How to contribute